First steps with Zentyal¶

 To allow the system to resolve domain names, you must indicate the address of one or several name servers in Network ‣ DNS.

 If the Internet connection assigns a dynamic IP address and you need a domain name to re-direct, you need a provider of dynamic DNS.
-By using Zentyal you can configure some of the most popular providers of dynamic DNS.
+By using Zentyal you can configure some of the most popular Dynamic DNS providers.

 To do this, you must select Network ‣ DynDNS where you can choose the Service provider, Username, Password and Hostname which needs updating when the public address changes.
 Finally select Enable dynamic DNS.